Emissions Reporting and Reductions

-Today our emissions are lower thanks to a combination of renewable energy, energy efficiency and plant improvement projects.
-Since 2005, we have reduced by half emissions of nitrogen oxides and sulfur dioxide from the generating plants we own.
-We also are on track to surpass our goal to reduce carbon dioxide emissions by 20 percent by 2020 from 2005 levels, with current projections indicating a 31 percent reduction.
+Today our emissions are lower thanks to a combination of renewable energy, energy efficiency and power plant modernization efforts that include the retirement of older, less efficient coal units .
+Since 2005, we have reduced emissions of nitrogen oxides and sulfur dioxide by nearly 60 percent from the generating plants we own.
+We also are on track to surpass our goal for reducing carbon dioxide emissions 20 percent by 2020 from 2005 levels, with current projections indicating a 30 percent reduction companywide.
 Our clean energy strategy allows us to focus on those initiatives that produce the greatest benefits at the best price and positions us to meet future environmental regulations.
-Through this approach, we are meeting the many diverse—if not competing—interests of the people we serve by offering customers choice, keeping energy prices competitive, modernizing our infrastructure, investing in local economies and improving the environment.
+Through this approach, we are meeting the many diverse—if not competing—interests of the people we serve by offering customers innovative solutions, keeping energy prices competitive, modernizing our infrastructure, investing in local economies and improving the environment.

 CO2 Emissions Reporting and Third-Party Assurance

 The CO2 emissions charts in this report show CO2 emissions from electricity produced at Xcel Energy generating plants and purchased from other suppliers.
 A system emission rate is included for each year.
 It provides the pounds of CO2 emissions produced for each megawatt-hour of electricity generated or supplied.
 Xcel Energy’s projected emission reductions are based on our most current energy forecasts.